ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 {PANEL/}

-{PANEL: Logical-backup Encryption}
+{PANEL: Logical-Backup Encryption}

-{NOTE: Logical-backup encryption is supported by RavenDB version 4.2 and on.  }
+{NOTE: Logical-backup encryption is not supported by RavenDB 4.0 and 4.1.  }
 {NOTE/}

 {PANEL/}